locksleyu/TODOList/TODOList/README.md

 This app is intended to demonstrate overall coding ability, and is missing some things that should be done before actually releasing on the App store.
 Here is a list of some of those things:

-- Add persistence to the data so it doesn't go away when the app is restarted (I considered adding basic persistence, but it was not obvious how to integrate the URL-fetched data with modified data)
+- Add persistence to the data so it doesn't go away when the app is restarted.
+  (I considered adding basic persistence, but it was not obvious how to integrate the URL-fetched data with modified data)
 - Internationalization of strings ("Add task" etc.) into common languages
 - Link to the app's webpage.
-- User assistance (in the form of text, screenshots, and short videos) should be added to show how to use the app initially.
+- User assistance (in the form of text, screenshots, and short videos) could be added to show how to use the app initially.
 - Some sound effects (like when deleting or adding an item) to improve usability.
-- The UX design could be improved to be more pleasing.
+- The UX design could be improved to be more pleasing (Also, a separate design should be considered for iPhone vs. iPad)
 - Optional: Analytics to show how the users are using the app (could use something like Mixpanel).
 This should of course have a clear opt-out.

 Note: as there are many existing TODO apps in the Apple app store, in order to make this app competitive there is a bunch of functionality that should be added, including creative functionality that other apps don't have.